Actifio/restapisamples/ApplianceAPI.md

 ```
 Having created the GCE Instances, we have two choices:

-1.Unmount and delete.
+1. Unmount and delete.
 This command deletes the mounted image record on the Actifio GO side and the GCE Instance on the GCP side.
 ```
 udstask unmountimage -delete -nowait -image Image_0019903
 ```